dotnet/csharpstandard/standard/expressions.md

 >
 > *end example*

 When arguments are omitted from a function member with corresponding optional parameters, the default arguments of the function member declaration are implicitly passed.
-(This can involve the creation of an unnamed *variable_reference*, as described above.)
+(This can involve the creation of a storage location, as described above.)

 > *Note*: Because these are always constant, their evaluation will not impact the evaluation of the remaining arguments. *end note*